 How may I help you?
 Thailand's Helpster raises US$2.1M to help blue collar workers find jobs

-The money will be used to accelerate product development as well as support the company's recent expansion into Indonesia.
+The money will be used to boost product development and support the company's recent expansion into Indonesia